AdobeDocs/experience-manager-65.de-DE/help/assets/managing-assets-touch-ui.md

    >
    >Wenn Asset Insights zur Verfolgung von Impressions/Klicks mit Adobe Analytics aktiviert ist, werden die für das Asset in Analytics erfassten Daten durch die erneut generierte Asset-ID ungültig.

-   If the asset you upload exists in AEM Assets, the **[!UICONTROL Duplicates Detected]** dialog warns that you are attempting to upload a duplicate asset.
+   If the asset you upload exists in [!DNL Assets], the **[!UICONTROL Duplicates Detected]** dialog warns that you are attempting to upload a duplicate asset.
 The dialog appears only if the `SHA 1` checksum value of the binary of the existing asset matches the checksum value of the asset you upload.
 In diesem Fall spielen die Namen der Assets keine Rolle.

    >[!NOTE]
    >